 Citrus United Basket (CUB) & Family Resource Center

-There are other organizations, agencies and churches that provide food, clothing and financial help, which serve the poor in their geographic sections of the county.
-Many of them are not open five days a week.
+There are other organizations, agencies and churches that provide food, clothing and financial help, but they serve the poor only in their geographic sections of the county or they are not open five days a week.
 Still others provide only some of the above-mentioned services.
-Collectively, the county is being served very well.
+Collectively, the poor in county are being served very well.

 Daystar also enjoys the cooperation of many different churches from time to time and we gladly reciprocate.

 We greatly appreciate the following churches for sharing their funds when we help the neediest with rent or utility assistance in Citrus County:

 --Helping Hands, Our Lady of Fatima Catholic Church, Inverness

 --St. Vincent de Paul Society, St. Thomas the Apostle Catholic Church, Homosassa